test01102/fredbarre.github.io/_posts/2019-09-30-btcwallet.md

 The big chain of characters is your address.

-If you want to receive bitcoin. all you need to do is either:
+If you want to receive bitcoin, all you need to do is either:

 -show/send the QR Code.

--send the the address(the 2nd red arrow, you can copy it by tapping).
+-send the address(the 2nd red arrow, you can copy it by tapping).

 -send both for confirmation.